ahmohbati/SecOn/PostInstallation.md

 </li><li>Optional, but highly recommended: place /etc under version control.
 If your organization doesn't already have a standard version control tool, you can use <a href='https://help.ubuntu.com/12.04/serverguide/etckeeper.html'>etckeeper</a>:<br>
 <pre><code>sudo apt-get install etckeeper bzr<br>
 </code></pre>
 </li><li>Optional: need “remote desktop” access to your Security Onion sensor or server?
-We recommend SSH X-Forwarding as shown above, but if you want something more rdp-like, you can install <a href='http://www.xrdp.org/'>xrdp</a> (sudo apt-get install xrdp) or <a href='http://code.google.com/p/security-onion/wiki/FreeNX'>FreeNX</a>.
+We recommend SSH X-Forwarding as shown above, but if you want something more rdp-like, you can install <a href='http://www.xrdp.org/'>xrdp</a> (sudo apt-get install xrdp) or [FreeNX](FreeNX).
 Please note that we do not support xrdp or FreeNX.<br>
-</li><li>Read more about the tools contained in Security Onion: <a href='http://code.google.com/p/security-onion/wiki/Tools'>Tools</a>
+</li><li>Read more about the tools contained in Security Onion: [Tools]